Monitor Your System with Graphite and a Grafana Dashboard

 mkdir ~/grafana && cd ~/grafana

 - File: docker-compose.yml

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26

 version: "3" services: grafana: image: grafana/grafana container_name: grafana restart: always ports: - 3000:3000 networks: - grafana-net volumes: - grafana-volume graphite: image: graphiteapp/graphite-statsd container_name: graphite restart: always networks: - grafana-net networks: grafana-net: volumes: grafana-volume: external: true

 This Compose file uses the official Docker images for both Graphite and Grafana.
 It also specifies a network to connect the containers.

-Since the data volume is external, you will need to create it manually:
+Since the data volume is external, create it manually:

 docker volume create --name=grafana-volume